 Decreasing Diagonal Crochet

-Slip stitch in each of first 3 double crochet stitches.
+Slip stitch in each of the first three double crochet stitches.
 This is how you decrease the row by one block.
-That's because instead of adding a block to this corner like you normally would, you are slip stitching over to the next corner in, effectively skipping a block.
+That's because instead of adding a block to this corner like you normally would, you are slip stitching over to the next corner, effectively skipping a block.

 Then slip stitch into the space between the third and fourth double crochet stitches to begin your first box of the row.
 Working as usual, chain three and then three dc into that space.
 Continue across the row as normal.
 You are making boxes the same way as before.

 However, when you get to the very last block, don't make the final block.
 Instead, make your slip stitch as you normally do.
-Don't proceed with the "chain 3 and three dc" that would normally go here.
+Don't proceed with the "chain three and three dc" that would normally go here.
 Instead, leave off with the slip stitch.
 This decreases the row by one block.

 You will then turn the work and repeat all of the steps from this section.
 Each row will have one less block than the previous row until you finally get to the opposite corner of where you started and have only one block in that last row.